It has often been said that if you don’t have an assistant, you are one. In most businesses, this rings especially true.

 It might just blow your mind when you do.

-At our company, MyOutDesk, we help business owners analyze their use of time by giving them our Sticky Challenge.
+At our company, MyOutDesk, we help business owners analyze their time by giving them our Sticky Challenge.
 In the course of the Sticky Challenge, business owners use sticky notes to inventory the tasks they spend their days on—every minute of them—for a week or two.
 At the end of the challenge, they categorize the tasks they completed into dollar-productive activities and non-dollar-productive activities.

-Delegating in order to grow your business isn’t just a decision you make once; it’s an art you must master through practice.
+Delegating to grow your business isn’t just a decision you make once; it’s an art you must master through practice.
 A part of that is deciding what unique value you bring to your business and what you are truly talented at.

 For every other real-estate-related task, whether it be it prospecting, generating referrals, or bookkeeping, there is someone out there who can rock it for you!